-The Oasis Program supports the healthy functioning of families who have been affected by incest and child sexual abuse.
+The Oasis Program supports the healthy functioning of families who have been affected by child sexual abuse.
 We offer group, individual, and family therapy.
 Oasis therapists help children and non-offending parents and caregivers reduce the short and long-term effects of sexual abuse, using evidence-based, trauma-informed practices that help clients integrate traumatic experience into everyday life, one that feels manageable and safe.

 Kids & Teen Groups